To ensure that your YouTube videos are as accessible as possible, use the following best practices.

-A few minor adjustments, like changing the default video player to HTML5, make your video display as accessibly as possible on your page.
+A few minor adjustments, like adding a title to your video, make your video display as accessibly as possible on your page.
 Follow the steps below to edit the embed code.

 YouTube can use speech recognition technology to automatically create captions for your videos.
 Automatic captions may not be ready at the time that you upload a video.
 Processing time depends on the complexity of the video's audio.